mgutierrezz/mc-mod-getter/README.md

 # mc-mod-getter [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Package Pypi](https://img.shields.io/pypi/v/mc-mod-getter.svg)](https://pypi.org/project/mc-mod-getter)

-Utility to download Minecraft mods from the internet
+I made this tool to download & update mods using [MultiMC](https://github.com/MultiMC/MultiMC5) but you can use this as a standalone python module as well

 ## Usage

-I made this tool to download & update mods using [MultiMC](https://github.com/MultiMC/MultiMC5) but you can use this as a standalone python module as well

 ### MultiMC

 1. Create or Edit a minecraft instance

-   ***NOTE**: Ensure there are no spaces in the name*
+   ***NOTE**: Ensure there are no spaces in the instance name or the directory paths*

 2. Install your loader of choice